Surya0604005/free-social-media-image-resizer/README.md

 - 🔗 LinkedIn: [https://www.linkedin.com/in/surya-teja-katta-816614300](https://www.linkedin.com/in/surya-teja-katta-816614300)

-📄 License
+## 📄 License

-This project is open-source and free to use.
+This project is open-source and free to use for learning, personal, and portfolio purposes.